 War Chanter

 Light Show

 Upon reaching 17th level, the Vocalist unleashes the true power of song.
-As an action, you activate light show forcing every creature, not under your war chant, that can hear you to make a Wisdom saving throw.
+As an action, you activate light show with a Major Illusion forcing every creature not under your war chant, that can hear you, to make a Wisdom saving throw.
 On a failure, the creature is stunned until the start of its next turn.

 For a number of rounds equal to your Charisma modifier, you do not spend rubatos when extemporizing, and attacks made with rubato are done with advantage.
-Allies affected by your chanter's aura gain resistance to that element and increase their elemental damage dealt to 1d10.
+Allies affected by your chanter's aura gain resistance to that element and add your Charisma modifier to their elemental spell attacks.

+War Chanter